kev1nputh00r/Music-Player-Using-Python-/README.md

 # Music-Player-Using-Python-
-making a functional music player using pygame and tkinter
+This is a simple MP3 music player built using Python with pygame and tkinter.
+It allows users to add MP3 files to a playlist, play/pause songs, navigate between tracks, and display song metadata (title and artist) using mutagen.easyid3.